pingidentity/pingone-magiclink-sample-solution/web-service/README.md

 The Docker container needs to be launched at a network destination resolvable by the mobile application.

-1. Navigate to where the Dockerfile exists in terminal (root folder of this project).
+1. Navigate to where the Dockerfile exists in terminal (root folder of this maven project).
-2. Build the docker image:
+2. (Optional) Build the docker image:
    - docker build . -t {mydocker}/magiclink
+   - This step is optional because the magiclink docker image is already hosted on tamatping/magiclink:latest
 3. Run the docker image:
 ```
 docker run -p 9191:9191 \